AlexDegerman/mystore/README.md

 # MyStore
-This project is a phone store, access the project at https://alexdegerman.github.io/mystore/
+This project is a phone store made in Angular, access the project at https://alexdegerman.github.io/mystore/